History of Polish intelligence services: 1918–1921

 An extensive network of domestic and foreign informants developed rapidly.
 This was due to Poland's poor economic situation, itself the result of over a century of foreign occupation.
 In the 19th and early 20th centuries, Poland's economic and political situation had forced hundreds of thousands to emigrate.
 With the advent of Polish independence, many émigrés offered their services to Polish intelligence agencies.
-Others Poles who had been living in the former Russian Empire and were now making their way home through war-torn Russia, provided priceless intelligence on the logistics, order of battle and status of the parties in the Russian Civil War.
+Other Poles who had been living in the former Russian Empire and were now making their way home through war-torn Russia, provided priceless intelligence on the logistics, order of battle and status of the parties in the Russian Civil War.

 In Western Europe (especially in Germany, France and Belgium) the Polish diaspora often formed the backbone of heavy industry; some one million people of Polish descent lived in the Ruhr Valley alone.
 Many of these provided intelligence on industrial production and economic conditions.

 After the outbreak of the Polish-Soviet War in early 1919, intelligence from the east proved vital to Poland's survival against a far superior enemy.
 A separate organization was formed within Polish Intelligence, taking over most intelligence duties for the duration of the war.
 This was a Biuro Wywiadowcze (Intelligence Bureau) comprising seven departments: